Consensys/docs-template/docs/contribute/run-vale.md

 ## Contribute to the spell checker

-You can contribute to the spell checker by submitting a PR to the [`docs-gha` repository](https://github.com/Consensys/docs-gha).
+You can contribute to the spell checker by submitting a PR to the [`Consensys/github-actions` repository](https://github.com/Consensys/github-actions).

-Learn more about how to [configure Vale](https://github.com/Consensys/docs-gha/tree/main/spelling#configure-vale).
+Learn more about how to [configure Vale](https://github.com/Consensys/github-actions/tree/main/docs-spelling-check#configure-vale).